Overall Position: Field Positions

 Field Positions (FPs) are given supplementary to a student's OP.
 While OPs measure a student's overall achievement, FPs measure achievement with relation to certain "Fields", or areas of the curriculum.
 FPs are measured on a scale of 1 to 10, with 1 being the best and 10 being the worst.
 The calculation of FPs is very similar to the calculation of OPs.

 Different subjects contribute different amounts to different Fields.
 For example, Mathematics C contributes 20 "weighted semesters" to Field D, but only 4 weighted semesters to Field A, while English contributes 20 weighted semesters to Field A, but none to Field D. A student is eligible for an FP in a certain Field if they complete 60 weighted semesters, and will only receive FPs for Fields they are eligible in.
 When determining tertiary admission, only certain FPs are considered depending on what the subject matter in a degree is.
 For example, a Maths degree may only consider Fields C and D, while an Arts degree may consider Fields A, B and E.

 New QCE System

-Students entering Year 11 in 2019 will be assessed under the new QCE system, which involves assigning Australian Tertiary Admission Ranks (ATARs) rather than OPs.
-This will bring Queensland's tertiary ranking system in line with other Australian states and territories.
-The new system will involve an external subject-specific exam that will form part of individual student's assessment.
+Students who entered Year 11 in 2019 were assessed under the new QCE system, which involves assigning Australian Tertiary Admission Ranks (ATARs) instead of OPs.
+This change aligned Queensland's tertiary ranking system with those of other Australian states and territories.
+The new system includes an external subject-specific exam which forms part of individual student's assessment.